 If you enter the term “ecommerce seo” into YouTube, the following video shows up in the number one spot:

 It was published Jan 11, 2017 and was in the number one spot six months later.
-The video has received over 57,000 views total, and more than 3,750 just within the past month.
+The video received 3750 views in the first month when it was released in 2017 and over 232,000 views total as of 2022.